raji1617/personal-portfolio/README.md

  📖 **Introduction**

        The **Personal Portfolio Website** is a modern and responsive web application developed to showcase the professional profile of **Nandyala Rajeswari**.
-       It presents educational qualifications 🎓, technical skills 💻, projects 📂, certifications 📜, achievements  🏆, and contact information 📞 in an attractive and user-friendly interface.
+It presents educational qualifications 🎓, technical skills 💻, projects 📂, certifications 📜,achievements  🏆, and contact information 📞 in an attractive and user-friendly interface.
 The website is built using **HTML5**, **CSS3**, and **JavaScript**, featuring responsive design, smooth  animations, dark/light mode, and interactive components.

 ---
 🎯** Objectives**